samsam2610/AnalysisSupport/doc/README.md

 1. Install DLC first by following the instruction here https://deeplabcut.github.io/DeepLabCut/docs/installation.html
 2. Specifically, clone the repo and create the environment using the conda file in the clone folder.
 3. Once done, activate the environment (`conda activate deeplabcut`)
-4. If there is issue in activate the conda environment, use `conda init bash`
+4. If there is issue in activating the conda environment, use `conda init bash`
 5. Install anipose from pip - `pip install anipose`
 6. (Optional - Try if bug) Install aniposelib from pip - `pip install aniposelib`
 7. Uninstall opencv and their traces: